 It doesn’t mean, however, that you shouldn’t try to get compensation for yourself or someone under your care.
 What you do need is an attorney with the experience to fight for you.

 Medical malpractice can happen to anyone.
 If a medical expert was negligent, consult with an expert.
-Our attorneys will work with you to make sure your healthcare provider is held responsible for his or her negligence.
+Our medical malpractice attorneys will work with you to make sure your healthcare provider is held responsible for his or her negligence.
 Contact KJT Law Group for a free case evaluation by calling (818) 507-8525.